 Willow Glen is perhaps the most charming residential area of the city of San Jose with its old style architecture, tree lined streets and quaint downtown area on Lincoln Avenue and nearby.
 For folks working in downtown San Jose, the Willow Glen area (roughly the same as 95125 zip code, though a bit of 95124 is included also) is extremely convenient.

-The real estate market in Willow Glen is leveling off or flattening, just like the most of the valley.
-My sense is that this is a seasonal fluctuation.
+The real estate market in Willow Glen is declining slightly from the peaks earlier this year, but values are up year over year, just like the most of the valley.
+My sense is that this is a seasonal fluctuation combined with “buyer fatigue”.
 Last year, the housing market did not follow the regular pattern – but this year, perhaps we are settling back into exactly that.

 Click for the complete Willow Glen real estate report with all of the numbers, stats and trends from the closed sales of houses for last month.
 Further down in this article you’ll find the Altos Research charts as well.